team467/team467.github.io/content/events/open-house/index.md

 ---

-This years open house was held on November 9th 2024, if you were there, look for yourself in this timelapse
+This years open house will be held on November 2nd 2025.

+ This video is from last year, if you want to have a look on what it is about:

 {{< youtube 6EFhd4FnOro >}}